FeiSun/feisun.github.io/_pages/about.md

   image: feisun.jpg
   image_circular: true # crops the image to make it circular
   more_info: >
-  Shurijō Castle, Okinawa
+  Shurijo Castle, Okinawa
-  A TBBT T-shirt
+  An T-shirt with infinity symbol

 news: true # includes a list of news items